TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-standalone.md

 We detected that a create operation for virtual machine **<!--$vmname-->myVM<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** encountered an allocation failure.<br>
 <!--/issueDescription-->

-The region this VM is associated with did not have enough capacity at the time to support its allocation.
+The region this VM is associated with did not have enough capacity at the time to support its allocation.<br>

 ## **Recommended Steps**

-Try redeploying the VM as the issue might have been temporary and there now could be sufficient resources for the allocation.
-If that doesn't work, you have the following options:<br>

-- Choose another VM size that is currently available in your region.
+We apologize for the inconvenience.
+Try creating the VM as the issue might have been temporary and there now could be sufficient resources for the allocation.
+If that doesn't work, consider choosing another VM size that is currently available in your region.
 If you are using an older VM product, consider newer versions.

 See [Products by region](https://azure.microsoft.com/regions/services/) to search and browse for products by region and [Resize a Windows VM not in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-not-in-an-availability-set).
-- Redeploy the VM to a new Azure node [using Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#using-azure-powershell), the [Azure Portal](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal), and the [Azure CLI](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-linux#use-the-azure-cli).

 ### Request exemption